Masterhack3r69/Multi-Branch-POS-System/API_DOCS.md

 ### List Users

-Get a list of all users.
+Get a list of all users with branch details.

 - **URL**: `/users`
 - **Method**: `GET`